New biorepository aims to unlock secrets of kidney disease in sickle cell patients

 Summary

-This study is building a special bank of blood and urine samples from 800 adults with sickle cell disease or sickle cell trait.
-Researchers will use these samples, along with medical records, to learn how kidney disease starts and gets worse in people with the sickle cell gene.
+This study is building a special collection of blood and urine samples from 800 adults with sickle cell disease or sickle cell trait, along with some healthy volunteers.
+Researchers will use these samples and medical records to learn how kidney disease starts and gets worse in people with the sickle cell gene.
 The goal is to find early warning signs and develop better ways to protect kidney health.
-This is an observational study, not a treatment trial.

 Get updates